 I’m a Parisian and here’s what French women eat in a day.
 In this post, you’ll learn exactly what do French women eat for breakfast, lunch, and dinner.
 Plus, the 10 rules to follow to eat like a French woman wherever you live.
 In addition, to help you define your meal plan, I’ve created the French grocery shopping list.
-This is basically all the items that I’m used to shopping at the supermarket in France, and you can shop on Whole Foods Market on Amazon.
+These are basically all the items that I’m used to shopping at the supermarket in France, and you can shop at Whole Foods Market on Amazon.
 This can give you a better idea of what French women usually shop at the supermarket.

 But first, here are 10 ways to eat like a French woman wherever you live.
 For more, you can check out my previous article on the 8 diet tips to eat like the French and lose weight.

 - Exclude all processed foods which contain ingredients such as salt, sugar, and fat to make their flavor more appealing.
 If you’re not sure how to spot unhealthy high processed foods, always read the nutrition label.